• Skip to primary navigation

 • In a bowl, combine the almond flour with cinnamon, ginger, nutmeg, cloves, salt, baking powder, and baking soda.

 • In a separate bowl, beat eggs with brown sugar for 4-5 minutes.
 This is very important that you keep beating until the mixture becomes light in color.
-Mix in the vanilla extract.
+Mix in the vanilla extract and oil.

 • Add the almond flour mixture to the egg mixture, and mix with a spatula until combined and there are no pockets of dry almond flour.
 Then fold in the shredded carrots and nuts.